asmunder/BPIPMDS/README.md

-# Best Practices for Computing Interfacial Properties from Molecular Dynamics Simulations
+# A Guide to Computing Interfacial Properties of Fluids from Molecular Simulations
-This Best Practices Guide is focused on techniques to use, as well as pitfalls to avoid, when performing molecular simulation to obtain interfacial properties of fluid systems.
+This guide is focused on techniques to use, as well as pitfalls to avoid, when performing molecular simulation to obtain interfacial properties of fluid systems.

 ## List of Authors